Comprehensive Faculty Searches: Best Practices

 • Self-promotion

-Examples of implicit and explicit biases in faculty searches
+Examples of conscious and unconscious preferences in faculty searches

 • Letters for men are commonly longer than letters for women